A Corpus of English Texts on Astronomy (CETA)

 Moskowich, Isabel; Crespo, Begoña (eds.)
 2012.
 Astronomy ‘playne and simple’: The Writing of Science between 1700 and 1900.
 Amsterdam: John Benjamins. http://benjamins.com/#catalog/books/z.173/main

-On CD, including the Coruña Corpus Tool (CCT) with some special characteristics.
+On CD and in open access, including the Coruña Corpus Tool (CCT) with some special characteristics.

 It is part of The Coruña Corpus of English Scientific Writing (CC)